 Today we are off to the Suffolk coast for a visit to a working country estate near Lowestoft that has an Australian garden connection.
 Somerleyton Hall was originally a Jacobean manor but was remodelled in 1844 when it was transformed into a fine early Victorian hall in the Anglo-Italian style.
 The Crossley family who made these changes still resides here, operate its farm, and presents the history of the site with flourish, as you will see!
 W.A.
 Nesfield, the formal revivalist landscaper, remodelled the garden in the Victorian period.
 He laid out the great parterre and the balustraded terraces in the 1840s.
 The vast yew hedge maze also dates from this time, as do the walled garden and the fully functioning Victorian vegetable garden.
-George Brunning and his brother Charles, who migrated to Melbourne in 1853 where they set up and operated Brunnings Nurseries, both trained and worked as gardeners at Somerleyton Hall.
+George Brunning and his brother Charles both trained and worked as gardeners at Somerleyton Hall.
+They migrated to Melbourne in 1853; there, they set up and operated Brunnings Nurseries.
 Those who have a copy of the Australian Gardener published by Brunnings will know the impact this family has had on the Australian nursery trade and practical gardening.
 At Somerleyton we shall see where they learnt their trade.
-On arrival we will tour the house, then take lunch at the tearooms, after which one of the horticultural staff will take us on a garden tour.
+On arrival we will tour the house, then one of the horticultural staff will take us on a garden tour.
 (Overnight Norwich) B

-Day 14: Monday 18 June, Norwich – East Ruston – Ludham – Wroxham – Norwich
+Day 14: Monday 18 June, Norwich – East Ruston – Worsted – Wroxham – Norwich

 - East Ruston Old Vicarage Gardens

-Today we visit a garden created by two men over the past twenty-five years, begun after they acquired a run down Edwardian Vicarage with no garden.
+Today we visit a garden created by two men over the past twenty-five years, begun after they acquired a run-down Edwardian Vicarage with no garden.
 Today it features in 1001 Gardens to see before you die.
 Situated two kilometres from the sea, it has an absorbing, exotic atmosphere and features a series of gardens, including a Sunken Garden, Dutch Garden, Tropical Border, Mediterranean Garden and Walled Garden.
 Alan Gray and Graham Robeson created these gardens and Alan will guide us through them.
-They are a plants person’s paradise!
-A morning tea an delicious lunch will be included in this inimitable garden experience.
+They are a plantsperson’s paradise!
+A morning tea and delicious lunch will be included in this inimitable garden experience.

-To complete the day we drive to Wroxham where we board our boat to cruise the Broads and experience first hand the setting of Arthur Ransom’s children’s adventure stories Swallows and Amazons.
+We then drive to Wroxham, where we board our boat to cruise the Broads and experience first hand the setting of Arthur Ransome’s children’s adventure stories, Swallows and Amazons.
 We sail along the river Bure and into the network of lakes known as the Norfolk Broads.
 The Broads were regarded as natural elements until the 1960s when Dr Joyce Lambert proved that they were, in fact, artificial, having emerged through the flooding of early peat excavations.
 The Romans first exploited the rich peat beds of the area for fuel, and in the Middle Ages the local monasteries began to excavate the ‘turbaries’ (peat diggings) as a business, selling fuel to Norwich and Great Yarmouth.
 When sea levels rose the pits began to flood.
 Despite the construction of windpumps and dykes, the flooding continued and resulted in the today’s typical Broads, with their reed beds, grazing marshes and wet woodland.
 (Overnight Norwich) BL